turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns_part_1.markdown

         * Law of Demeter

 ### Live Refactoring
 Let's apply these refactoring patterns to this [Chisel](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown) [project](https://github.com/AliSchlereth/chisel) altogether.

+* Extract Class: Format
+* Move Method: body, emphasis, strong & underlying methods
+* Extract Class: FormatStrong
+* Move Method: strong & underlying methods (on Chisel: Format.new.strong_formatting.strong(chunk)
+* Extract Class: FormatEmphasis
+* Move Method: emphasis & underlying methods (on Chisel: Format.new.emphasis_formatting.emphasis(chunk)
+* Hide Delegate: on Chisel Format.new.strong(chunk) & on Format FormatStrong.strong(chunk)
+* Hide Delegate: on Chisel Format.new.emphasis(chunk) & on Format FormatEmphasis.emphasis(chunk)

+* If time & sequence works, also would be appropriate to change Format, FormatStrong, and FormatEmphasis to modules

 ## WrapUp
 Describe the three common refactoring patterns (move method, extract class, hide delegate) and in what scenarios they should be used.
 Post your answers to Slack.